islomar/islomar.github.io/_posts/2024-03-17-my-ethical-stance.md

 - Casinos, gambling and bets ("been there, done that")
 - Any green-washing, or generally speaking, “ethical-washing” activity
 - Crypto businesses and alike
+- Activities where people can quickly lose a lot of money
 - Delivery riders business models where they get abused, usually as "false freelances"
 - Business models whose main goal is encouraging wild consumerism of any kind
 - Highly polluting activities